 It may seem like a silly question, but not all subjects have exams and you may want to double check so you don’t get caught short.
 Some subjects have exams as part of their assessment requirements and some don’t.
 If you need to double check if your subject has an upcoming exam, you can do so using the Handbook.

 3. What are the rules for exams and what can I bring in?

 It’s definitely worth familiarising yourself with the exam rules – including bringing your student ID card, what else you need to bring and your expected behaviour during the examination.

-What to bring: remember to bring your writing materials (pens etc.) and your student ID card for identification by the supervisors in the exam.
+What to bring: remember to bring your writing materials (pens etc.) and your student ID card, so that exam supervisors can verify your identity.
 You can also bring other items listed in the exam rules and allowable materials list – read the full list here.

 What NOT to bring: smartwatches or other items not on the allowable materials list.

 4. What happens on the day of the exam?

 When you arrive your seat number will be listed by student ID outside the exam venue.
 Find the subject code of your exam to locate your student ID and seat number.
 You can check approximately 30 minutes before the start of your exam.